hubo1016/vlcp/doc/source/docker_quick.rst

    ------------------   -----------------------------------------  --------------------------------------------------
    cluster-advertise    Advertise the TCP socket endpoint          ``10.0.1.2:2375``
    ==================   =========================================  ==================================================

+``cluster-advertise 10.0.1.2:2375`` special server ip communicate with other server in cluster.

 .. caution:: It is very dangerous to expose a docker API endpoint to untrust network without protection.
              Configure *iptables* or enable tls to secure your service.